 Meghan (Cugliari) McCaulley ’09

-Meghan (Cugliari) McCaulley was named Ms. Bruin in 2009 and was the team captain for Padua’s first state championship Volleyball team in 2008, with double-double matches in the state final four totaling 80 assists and 24 digs at the state tournament.
+Meghan (Cugliari) McCaulley was named Ms. Bruin in 2009 and was the team captain for Padua’s first State Championship Volleyball Team in 2008, with double-double matches in the Final Four totaling 80 assists and 24 digs at the state tournament.
 She helped to build the program into an annual state contender by leading the team in assists during her junior and senior years, which still rank in the top five in school history.
 Her career assist total is currently fourth in school history.
-McCaulley also lettered for Padua’s Basketball and Track team during her career at Padua.
+McCaulley also lettered for Padua’s Basketball and Track teams during her career at Padua.
 McCaulley went on to play club volleyball at the University of Dayton where she was awarded the Club President of the Year award for her commitment as the president of the club volleyball program at UD.
-She returned to Padua after college and was an assistant coach for Padua’s 2013 Volleyball state championship and 2014 Volleyball state final four team.
+She returned to Padua after college and was an assistant coach for Padua’s 2013 State Championship and 2014 State Final Four teams.

 Dan Molls ’09

 Dan Molls was a three-year starter and two-year team captain for the Padua Football team, leading them to back-to-back playoff appearances in 2007 and 2008, plus a North Coast League title in 2008.
 Molls was first team All-Ohio during his junior and senior seasons, also being named the All-District defensive MVP both years and NCL MVP during his senior year.
-He was named to the first team All-Sun News team and NCL first team for all three years as a starter.
-Molls went on to compete in the Ohio North-South All-Star game, where he won the Defensive MVP.
+He was named to the First Team All-Sun News Team and NCL First Team All-Conference for all three years as a starter.
+Molls went on to compete in the Ohio North-South All-Star Game, where he won the Defensive MVP.
 Molls was Mr. Bruin in 2009 and also a member of Padua’s Baseball and Track teams, helping the Baseball team to a District Championship in 2009.
 Molls went on to play at the University of Toledo where he was a three-year starter for the Rockets and led the NCAA in tackles during his senior season.
-He was named to the first team All-MAC, earned first team Academic All-American honors for his senior season, plus was voted by his teammates to receive the Coach Nicholson Trophy, which honors UT’s first full-time football coach and recognizes the player contributing the most toward the success of the team.
-In 2017, Molls was named to Toledo’s All-Century team as one of the top 50 players to play for the Rockets.
-Molls was signed by the San Diego Chargers as an undrafted free agent in 2013 and also participated in training camp with the Pittsburgh Steelers before playing two seasons for the Hamilton Ti-Cats in the Canadian Football League.
+He was named to the First Team All-MAC, earned first team Academic All-American honors for his senior season, plus was voted by his teammates to receive the Coach Nicholson Trophy, which honors UT’s first full-time football coach and recognizes the player contributing the most toward the success of the team.
+In 2017, Molls was named to Toledo’s All-Century team as one of the top 50 players for the Rockets.
+Molls was signed by the San Diego Chargers as an undrafted free agent in 2013 and also participated in training camp with the Pittsburgh Steelers before playing two seasons for the Hamilton Tiger-Cats in the Canadian Football League.